Did you know that self-discipline has much to do with your health? It can keep you safer and healthy.

 If you develop even just a small degree of self-discipline, you would be able to make yourself go to the gym, go for a walk, or exercise your body regularly with any kind of sport.

 Exercising your body is essential for your health.
 When you have discipline, you do not succumb to laziness and procrastination.
-It gives you the strength and the resolution to decide to exercise your body and also to carry out this decision.
+Discipline gives you the strength and the resolution to decide to exercise your body, and also to carry out this decision.

 5. It helps You Lose Weight